upenn-acg/cis501/lab4-pipeline/lab4-pipeline.md

 At startup, the pipeline should be filled with NOPs and treated as instructions that were flushed due to a branch mispredict (i.e. `test_stall` should be set to 2 - see below).
 Implement this by setting the default values of your pipeline registers appropriately.
 See the declaration of `pc_reg` in the single-cycle data path for an example.

 To set the initial value of a register, modify the second parameter value.

-Note that reading from a register takes place before writing to it.
+Note that **reading from a register takes place before writing to it**.

 The initial value of your `pc_reg` in the Fetch stage should be `16'h8200`.